Účinky

 Pack of 25 cups

 Pour 250 ml of hot water over 1 heaped teaspoon and steep for 3–5 minutes.
-Produced in Slovakia from certified organic herbs.
+Made in Slovakia from certified organic herbs.

 Read the latest news about quality dietary supplements, vitamins, immunity, and health.